|

 special about you?

-A. Well, coaching is one of the fastest way for you to learn more and
+A. Well, coaching is one of the fastest way for you to learn and

 improve your game faster.
 Especially 1 to 1.
 The reason why most people

-use my service is because I can tailor coaching to your needs and at
+use my service is because I can tailor the drills to their level of

-competitive games and I know what is the right and wrong techniques.
-I
+competitive tournaments and winning them.
+I know what is the

 can give you quality and secret drills, reason being that not many

-coaches has been to the highest level of this competitive level and
+coaches have been to the highest competitive leveland

 experience is VERY different.
 You will also be able to gain the